openqasm/openqasm/source/language/gates.rst

 ``defcal`` definitions.

 The qubit arguments are identifiers.
 If there are no variable parameters, the parentheses are optional.
-At least one qubit argument is required.
 The arguments in ``qargs`` cannot be indexed within the body of the gate definition.

 .. code-block::